Field types define how the admin can manipulate an entry's values. They're used by the Create and Update operations.

 Input preview:

-Show a Summernote wysiwyg editor to the user.
+Show a Summernote WYSIWYG editor to the user.

 CRUD::field([ // Summernote